-ACE (on-board the SCISAT satellite) includes an FTS (henceforth ACE-FTS) operating at $750-4400\,\mathrm{cm}^{-1}$ ($13.3-2.27\,\mu\mathrm{m}$) with a spectral resolution of $0.02\,\mathrm{cm}^{-1}$ (Bernath et al., 2005).
-It was launched on 12 August 2003, into a circular orbit with an altitude of $650\,\mathrm{km}$ and an inclination of 74° .
+ACE (on-board the SCISAT satellite) includes an FTS (henceforth ACE-FTS) operating at $750\text{-}4400\,\text{cm}^{-1}$ ($13.3\text{-}2.27\,\mu\text{m}$) with a spectral resolution of $0.02\,\text{cm}^{-1}$ (Bernath et al., 2005).
+It was launched on 12 August 2003, into a circular orbit with an altitude of 650 km and an inclination of 74° .

 ACE-FTS is a Michelson interferometer of custom design built by ABB Inc. (Bernath et al., 2005).
 From two solar occultation measurements per orbit, profiles of trace gases are retrieved.
 The instrument has a vertical resolution of around 4 km, measuring from the cloud tops up to 150 km.
-As the current study focuses on methane, we are primarily interested in the troposphere and lower stratosphere, because this is where the bulk of the methane is located and these atmospheric regions are the primary contributors to the greenhouse effect.
+As the current study focuses on methane, we are primarily interested in the troposphere and lower stratosphere because this is where the bulk of the methane is located and these atmospheric regions are the primary contributors to the greenhouse effect.
 Retrievals are performed on either a variable or a fixed altitude grid.
-Here, we use the retrievals on the fixed 1 km-altitude grid.
+Here, we use the retrievals on the fixed 1 km altitude grid (oversampled relative to the vertical resolution).
 Pressure and temperature are available as retrieved parameters.
+Spectroscopic line lists for methane are from HITRAN 2004 (Rothman et al., 2005).